Weaving techniques vary throughout all of Morocco. Across the different tribes, regions, and villages, many different styles can be found.

 Low Hand-Knot

+The Low Hand-Knot style of rug most often comes from the southeastern Tribes in and around the Siroua region.
 The pile of these rugs is much shorter than the Hand-Knot rugs from the north.
 Despite the shorter pile, these pieces are still quite plush and cozy.

-One significant difference in technique with this rug, is the artisans usually pre-cut the wool prior to weaving on the loom, while the women in the north cut the wool after looping it around the loom.
+One significant difference in technique with this rug is the artisans usually pre-cut the wool prior to weaving on the loom, while the women in the north cut the wool after looping it around the loom.

 Medium to High Hand-Knot

-There are many varieties of a rug that contains a Medium to High Hand-Knot—Boujad, Azilal, Beni Ourain, Beni M'Rirt, and Marmoucha, to name a few.
+There are many varieties of a rug that contain a Medium to High Hand-Knot—Boujad, Azilal, Beni Ourain, Beni M'Rirt, and Marmoucha, to name a few.
 While they may have similarities, the knot technique varies depending on the region or tribe the rug comes from.

 The majority of these rugs come from the Middle Atlas and High Atlas Mountains.
 The local sheep in these colder climates have a thicker coat to sustain them during the winter months, which impacts the thickness of the wool, and in turn, contributes to the height of the pile.